 Below are a few facts we are especially proud of and others that we simply find interesting.

-- Lexington One serves more than 25,000 students from Pre-Kindergarten to Grade 12 with more than 3,700 employees (not including substitutes) and 30 schools (17 elementary schools, seven middle schools, five high schools, one technology center).
+Lexington One serves more than 26,800 students from Pre-Kindergarten to Grade 12 with more than 3,800 employees (not including substitutes) and 30 schools (17 elementary schools, seven middle schools, five high schools, one technology center).
 The district also has alternative education services designed to help students at risk of expulsion.

-- The 360 square miles that make up Lexington One stretch from the banks of Lake Murray to the county’s southern border with Aiken County.
+The 360 square miles that make up Lexington District One stretch from the banks of Lake Murray to the county’s southern border with Aiken County.
 Our district occupies 48 percent of the county’s 750 square miles and is one of the county’s major employers.
-2010 Census Data shows Lexington County’s population as 262,391 and the area that makes up Lexington One’s population as 121,030 or 46 percent of the county.
+2017 Census Data shows Lexington County’s population as 290,642 and the area that makes up Lexington One’s population as 121,030 or 46 percent of the county.

-- During the past 10 years (2006–2016), Lexington One grew by an average of 533 new students per year.
-The district remains one of the fastest growing school districts in the state, ranking eighth in total enrollment.
+During the past 10 years (2008–2018), Lexington District One grew by an average of 505 new students per year.
+The district remains one of the fastest growing school districts in the state, ranking sixth in total enrollment.

-- To keep up with this tremendous growth, Lexington has built 15 new schools since 1997.
-Even so, the district still uses 173 portables.
+To keep up with this tremendous growth, Lexington District One has built 15 new schools since 1997.
+Even so, the district still uses 150 portables.

-- World language is offered at all levels including elementary, middle and high schools.
+World languages are offered at all levels including elementary, middle and high school.

-- Lexington One students perform well on nationally normed assessments (ACT, PSAT, SAT, MAP).
+Lexington District One students perform well on nationally normed assessments (ACT, PSAT, SAT, MAP).